kylebakerio/mindseal/README.md

 ##mind:seal

+want to contribute?
+Be sure to check the wiki!

 mind:seal is a tool for remembering everything you never want to forget.

 You make flashcards.
 Then, as you view the flashcards, you indicate how well you remember those cards.